peterSalvato/order-of-the-aetherwright/glyphs.md

 #∴ // ‹ ▲ ▼ › >>
 ```

+This does not change how the Codex functions.
+It simply marks context.

 ---

 ## VIII.
-Symbolic Density & Integration
+Practical Integration

-The Codex is not just a syntax—it is a reflection of lived attention.
+The Codex is not branding or decoration—it’s a practical tool for working with attention.

-- It may be embedded in project files, folder names, sketchbook pages, or metadata
-- The more intentional the practitioner, the more meaning each glyph carries
-- Over time, this becomes a recursive mirror: the system documents the work, and the work refines the system
+It may appear in:
+- Project files or sketchbook pages
+- Naming conventions and metadata
+- Documentation or internal notes

+The more consistently it’s used, the more useful it becomes.
+Over time, the system reflects your patterns back to you.
+It helps you notice what you emphasize, what you overlook, and how your creative work evolves.

+There is no performance here.
+Just structure, use, and reflection.

+---

-> 🔐 This is a closed glyph set.
-Expansion is not permitted.
-Interpretations may evolve; symbols do not.
+> 🔒 This is a closed glyph set.
+Symbols are fixed.
+Meaning deepens through repeated use.